AliyaAsad/sampling/02_activities/assignments/a2_survey_design_and_evaluation.md

 Describe the purpose of your survey:
 ```
-The purpose of thi s survey is to understand what factors make be contributing to the high turn-over rate within entry & lower level positions at FreshBite Inc. The key areas where we want to guage employee experience is career growth, work-life balance, compensation and relationship with immediate supervisor
+The purpose of this survey is to understand what factors make be contributing to the high turn-over rate within entry & lower level positions at FreshBite Inc. The key areas where we want to guage employee experience is career growth, work-life balance, compensation and relationship with immediate supervisor

 Describe your target population, sampling frame, sampling units, and observational units:
 ```